 Fairly tall profile and somewhat heavy; not very portable despite its compact layout.

-The Keychron K2 HE provides excellent raw performance well-suited for playing games in all genres and at a casual or competitive level.
-Single-key and multi-key latency is remarkably low, and regardless of whether you're using this keyboard wired or wirelessly, it has an effective update rate of 1000Hz that isn't bottlenecked by other latency elements.
+The Keychron K HE keyboards provide excellent raw performance well-suited for playing games in all genres and at a casual or competitive level.
+Single-key and multi-key latency is remarkably low, and regardless of whether you're using these keyboards wired or wirelessly, they have an effective update rate of 1000Hz that isn't bottlenecked by other latency elements.

 Excellent raw performance.